paulscherrerinstitute/detector_integration_api/README.md

 - Whatever happens, you have the reset method that returns you in the initial state.
 - When the detector stops sending data, the DETECTOR_STOPPED .
 Call STOP to close the backend and stop the writing.
+- When the detector stops sending data, the backend and writer have completed, but you are still waiting for the bsread writer to finish, the status is BSREAD_STILL_RUNNING.

 <a id="configuration"></a>
 ## Configuration